yentran0402/nutrients-soft-sensor/README.md

 # Citation
 If you find our code to be useful, please cite the following paper:

-Tran, Binh Yen; Arias-Rodriguez, Leonardo F.; Huang, Jingshui.
-(2022) Predicting high-frequency nutrient dynamics in the Danube River from surrogates with sensors and machine-learning.
-(No. EGU22-12914).
-Copernicus Meetings.
+Tran, B. Y., and Arias-Rodriguez, L. F.,Huang, J.: Predicting high-frequency nutrient dynamics in the Danube River from surrogates with sensors and machine-learning, EGU General Assembly 2022, Vienna, Austria, 23–27 May 2022, EGU22-12914, https://doi.org/10.5194/egusphere-egu22-12914, 2022.